 Advantage of TDD over the Traditional Approach

-In the traditional development approach first, you select a user story, then develop it, run tests over it and refactor the code until the test is passed.
+In the traditional development approach, a user story is first selected, then developed, before tests are run over it and the code refactored until the test is passed.
 In this method, the coding is done before testing.
-The disadvantage of using this approach is that you are unable to discover the errors or missing cases until the functionality has been fully developed.
+The disadvantage of using this approach is that you are unable to discover the errors or missed cases until the functionality has been fully developed.
 With TDD, you write tests upfront for functions that doesn’t yet exist.
-You know that the test will certainly fail at the start, but minimal incremental coding at each stage will make sure it will eventually pass at some point.
+You know that the test will certainly fail at the start, but minimal incremental coding at each stage will make sure it eventually passes at some point.
 So, this process makes sure you won’t miss any scenarios once the functionality is fully finished.

 Benefits of TDD

 Software development teams have benefited a lot from TDD.
 Here are a few reasons why:

 - With TDD, tests will be automated, saving a lot of time compared to manually testing functionality.